leeberg/LabAssistant/README.md

 This is a Windows 10 Universal Application designed to load an xml file contining information with Azure Automation webhooks enabled runbooks.

-It is really just a simple app designed to launch Azure Automation Webhooks in an attractive format.
+It is really just a simple app designed to launch Azure Automation Webhooks (or a series of them in order) in an attractive format.

 ####Select and Azure Automation Runbook
 ![alt tag](https://raw.githubusercontent.com/bergotronic/LabAssistant/master/ReadMe/LabAssistant1.png)